nwthomas/programming-resources/tips/technology-resources.md

 ## Front-end Frameworks and Libraries

 - [Tyler McGinnis' React Bootcamp](https://tylermcginnis.com/free-react-bootcamp/) - A phenomenal free resource to train your React skills
-- [React Patterns](https://reactpatterns.com/) - A lengthy list of React Patterns, great for a quick refresher
+- [React Patterns](https://reactpatterns.com/) - A snapshot of React patterns, great for a quick refresher
-- [React In Patterns](https://github.com/krasimir/react-in-patterns) - An opinionated look at react patterns.
+- [React In Patterns](https://github.com/krasimir/react-in-patterns) - An opinionated look at React patterns

 ## GitHub